 General High School Scholarship

-In addition to the general High School Scholarship, MOST eighth-graders may also apply for the highly selectiive Founder’s Scholarship, which will be awarded to up to five students each year.
-Honoring students who exhibit outstanding academic promise, leadership, and character, the Founder’s Scholarship is valued at 20% of tuition, up to $2,500.
+In addition to the general High School Scholarship, M.O.S.T. eighth-graders may also apply for the highly selective McDonnell Scholarship, which will be awarded to up to five students each year.
+Honoring students who exhibit outstanding academic promise, leadership, and character, the McDonnell Scholarship is valued at 20% of tuition, up to $2,500.

-- Example: If rising ninth-grader Jane Doe qualifies for the general MOST High School Scholarship maximum of $3,000 and is selected as a Founder’s Scholar at the $2,500 maximum, then she would receive a total of $5,500 in MOST scholarships for the school year.
+- Example: If rising ninth-grader Jane Doe qualifies for the general MOST High School Scholarship maximum of $3,300 (in 2022-23) and is selected as a McDonnell Scholar at the $2,500 maximum, then she would receive a total of $5,800 in MOST scholarships for the school year.

-Step 1: Student designates on the MOST High School Scholarship application that they are interested in applying for the Founder’s Scholarship.
-Only those who return the application by the March deadline and have marked that they want to apply for the Founder’s Scholarship will be included in the next step.
+Student designates on the M.O.S.T.
+High School Scholarship application that they are interested in applying for the McDonnell Scholarship.
+Only those who return the application by the March deadline and have marked that they want to apply for the McDonnell Scholarship will be included in the next step.

-Step 3: MOST contacts the student in late March to schedule a time to complete a standardized test and a writing assignment (prompt provided in advance) at the MOST office in April.
-During that time, the student will also have an interview with two members of the MOST board or staff.
+M.O.S.T. contacts the student in late March to schedule a time to complete a standardized test and a writing assignment at the M.O.S.T. office in April.
+Based on grades, recommendations, essay, and test results, we will contact those students we wish to interview.

-Step 4: MOST sends out Founder’s Scholarship acceptances to applicants and families via email and letter in late May.
+M.O.S.T. sends out McDonnell Scholarship acceptances to applicants and families via email and letter in late May.

-Requirements to maintain the Founder's Scholarship through grade 12:
+Requirements to maintain the McDonnell Scholarship through grade 12:

 - Family requalifies financially each year